Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 Surrealism (c.
 1920s-1940s)

 • The Gist: Tapping into the unconscious mind, dreams, and irrationality.
 Often features bizarre scenes, unexpected juxtapositions, and a meticulous, realistic technique applied to dreamlike subjects.
+It's like your weirdest dream decided to become a painting.

 • Key Names: Salvador Dalí, René Magritte, Max Ernst, Joan Miró, Yves Tanguy.